moorepants/me41035/content/pages/instructor-guide.rst

 TA Responsibiilties
 ===================

+- collect the lecture slides from the lecturers and upload them to MS Teams ASAP
 - learn to use the cosmed
 - book the first aid company for the physio testing
 - organize and perform the physio testing